dotKokott/GPN12Gamejam--JohnTheAdventurer/README.md

 GPN12Gamejam--JohnTheAdventurer
 ===============================

-A game made for the 48 hours gamejam on the GPN12 in Karlsruhe
+A game made for the 48 hours gamejam on the GPN12 in Karlsruhe!

+Code is "a bit" messy :)